everything8215/ff6tools/README.md

 with the new data.
 Note that the "Relocate", "Optimize", and "Expand" options can cause a ROM to no longer be compatible with patches and other utilities.

+### Compatibility with FF3usME

+FF3usME is another commonly used ROM editor written by Lord J. Because FF3usME is closed-source, it is not known exactly what changes it makes when saving a ROM.
+Because of this, compatibility issues can arise when trying to open a ROM previously edited in FF3usME.
+Fixes for some of these issues are described here.
+These fixes can be implemented by editing the definition file that you use to open a ROM in FF6Tools.

+#### World of Ruin Graphics and Tilemap Swapped

+If the World of Ruin is blank in the map editor (black/blue vertical stripes) edit your definition file as follows:

+- Search for `"worldGraphics2"` and change its `"range"` to `"0xEF7D07-0xEF9D17"`
+- Search for `"worldLayout2"` and change its `"range"` to `"0xEF4A46-0xEF7D07"`

+#### World of Balance Graphics Data Moved

+This problem seems to be much less common.
+If the World of Balance looks corrupted in the map editor (wrong tiles with blue/white palette) edit your definition file as follows:

+- Search for `"worldGraphics1"` change its `"range"` to `"0xEF111C-0xEF3250"`
+- Search for `"worldLayout1"` change its `"range"` to `"0xEED434-0xEF111C"`

 ## Acknowledgments

 The following people contributed to FF6Tools, either indirectly by creating